satchpx/eks-references/ebs-csi-driver-taints/README.md

 ```

 ## Handling Taints
 Amazon EKS team recently announced the general availability of advanced configuration feature for managed add-ons.
 You can now pass in advanced configuration for cluster add-ons, enabling you to customize add-on properties not handled by default settings.
 Configuration can be applied to add-ons either during cluster creation or at any time after the cluster is created.

 Using advanced configuration feature, you can now configure custom tolerations for Amazon EBS CSI driver addon starting from v1.14.0-eksbuild.1.
-Custom tolerations can be configured through controller.tolerations and node.tolerations.
+Custom tolerations can be configured through `controller.tolerations` and `node.tolerations`.
 Note, node.tolerateAllTaints will continue to default to true.

 To learn more about this feature, check out [this blog](https://aws.amazon.com/blogs/containers/amazon-eks-add-ons-advanced-configuration/)
 Check out the Amazon EKS [documentation](https://docs.aws.amazon.com/eks/latest/userguide/managing-add-ons.html)